dolthub/docs/packages/doltgres/content/concepts/git/merge.md

 A commit that is created on a branch where a merge operation took place has two parent commits.

-There is a special type of merge select a "Fast-forward" merge.
+There is a special type of merge called a "Fast-forward" merge.
 Fast-forward merges happen when no changes happened on the branch you are merging into since you branched.
 In the commit log, fast-forward merges do not create merge commits, they just append the current branch's commits to the end of the branch you are merging into.